 Complexity classes.
 The set of all decision problems for which algorithms exist that have the same asymptotic behavior (e.g. running time) are contained in one complexity class.
-The class \mathbf{P} contains all problems for which a deterministic algorithm exists that can decide in polynomial time whether a certain problem instance points to a valid problem solution.
-The class \mathbf{NP} contains all problems for which a deterministic algorithm exists that can verify in polynomial time whether a given certificate (configuration of input variables) is able to solve an actual problem instance, i.e. it can decide in polynomial time whether the certificate is a correct solution to the problem or not.
-In short $\mathbf{P} = \mathbf{efficiently}$ decidable and $\mathbf{NP} = \mathbf{efficiently}$ verifiable.
+The class P contains all problems for which a deterministic algorithm exists that can decide in polynomial time whether a certain problem instance points to a valid problem solution.
+The class NP contains all problems for which a deterministic algorithm exists that can verify in polynomial time whether a given certificate (configuration of input variables) is able to solve an actual problem instance, i.e. it can decide in polynomial time whether the certificate is a correct solution to the problem or not.
+In short P = efficiently decidable and NP = efficiently verifiable.
 It follows directly that $P \subseteq NP$.
 The question is still open whether $P \stackrel{?}{=} NP$.

 Remark.
 The given definition of NP above is not the historical original one.
-The original definition describes NP as the class that contains all problems for which a non-deterministic algorithm exists that can decide in polynomial time whether a certain problem instance points to a valid problem solution.
-However, as this definition is less intuitive the verifier-based definition should be preferred.
+The original definition describes NP as the class that contains all problems for which a non-deterministic algorithm exists that can decide in polynomial time whether a certain problem instance points to a valid ("yes") problem solution.
+However, as this definition is less intuitive the verifier-based definition is usually preferred.

 Reducibility.
-A problem Q is reducible to a problem Q' if every instance of Q can be formulated as an instance of Q' so that the solution of problem Q follows from the solution of problem Q'.
+A problem Q is reducible to a problem Q' if every instance of Q can be formulated as an instance of Q' so that the solution S of problem Q follows from the solution S' of problem Q'.
 If Q can be reduced to Q' in a simple way, it is not harder to solve Q than to solve Q'.
-Q is polynomial-time reducible to Q' (shortly: $Q \leq_p Q'$) if the reduction takes only polynomial time. $Q_1 \leq_p Q_2$ implies: $Q_2 \in P \Rightarrow Q_1 \in P$.
+Q is polynomial-time reducible to Q' (shortly: $Q \leq_p Q'$) if the reduction takes only polynomial time.
+In particular, $Q \leq_p Q'$ implies $Q' \in P \Rightarrow Q \in P$.